-2022 2021

-GEL'000 GEL'000

-Obligatory reserve with the National Bank of Georgia

-(NBG) 1,516 2,278

-Total amounts due from credit institution 1,516 2,278
+GEL'000 2023 2022 Obligatory reserve with the National Bank of Georgia (NBG) 2,701 1,516 Term deposits with maturities of more than 90 days 20,190 - Total amounts due from credit institution, gross 22,891 1,516 Allowance for expected credit loss (37) - Total amounts due from credit institution, net 22,854 1,516

-In 2022 the credit institutions are required to maintain an interest earning cash deposit (obligatory reserve) with the NBG at 5% in Lari and at 10%-25% in foreign currency (depending on the dollarization ratio of deposits of each commercial bank) of the average of funds attracted from customers and non-resident financial institutions by a credit institution for the appropriate two-week period in GEL and foreign currencies, respectively.
+In 2023 the credit institutions are required to maintain an interest earning cash deposit (obligatory reserve) with the NBG at 5% in Lari and at 10%-20% in foreign currency (depending on the dollarization ratio of deposits of each commercial bank) of the average of funds attracted from customers and non-resident financial institutions by a credit institution for the appropriate two-week period in GEL and foreign currencies, respectively.
 However, according to the residual maturities, funds attracted in national currency with a maturity of more than 1 year and foreign currency with a maturity of more than 2 years are exempt from reserve requirements, while funds attracted in foreign currency with a maturity of 1 to 2 years are subject of 10%-15% reserve requirement (depending on the dollarization ratio).

-As at 31 December 2022 the Bank allocates amounts due from credit institutions under Stage 1 for the purposes of identifying expected credit loss under IFRS 9 (31 December 2021: Stage 1).
-Management estimates that ECL is immaterial at reporting dates.
+As at 31 December 2023 the Bank allocates amounts due from credit institutions under Stage 1 for the purposes of identifying expected credit loss under IFRS 9 (31 December 2022: Stage 1).